moliver28/research-handbook/content/handbook/travel/_index.md

 ### Security Considerations

 GitLab prohibits team member access to company resources from China due to the significant cybersecurity threats posed by state-sponsored actors originating from that region.
 By restricting access from regions known for supporting malicious activities, we aim to mitigate risks and uphold the confidentiality, integrity, and availability of GitLab.
-This approach aligns with our commitment to secure out customer data from evolving global threats.
+This approach aligns with our commitment to secure our customer data from evolving global threats.
 Please reach out to #security-corpsec in Slack with questions.

 ### Business Travel Emergency Assistance Program with International SOS